-For the September post-treatment sample, waterweed (Elodea canadensis) and muskgrass (Chara sp.) were the most common species, present in 44% of survey points.
-Eurasian watermilfoil (Myriophyllum spicatum) was present at a single survey site (1% of survey points).
-Common native species included Vallisneria americana (42% of survey points), Zosterella dubia (24%), Potamogeton zosteriformis (22%), Nymphaea odorata (18%), Potamogeton amplifolius (18%), Ceratophyllum demersum (10%), Potamogeton pusillus (10%), Potamogeton praelongus (9%), Najas flexilis (9%), Utricularia vulgaris (8%), Ranunculus longirostris (6%), and Lemna trisulca (6%).
+For the September post-treatment sample, muskgrass (Chara sp.) was the most common species, present in 47% of survey points.
+Eurasian watermilfoil (Myriophyllum spicatum) was present at numerous locations (19% of survey sites).
+Common native species included Elodea canadensis (43% of survey points), Vallisneria americana (39%), Potamogeton zosteriformis (37%), Zosterella dubia (28%), Nymphaea odorata (15%), Potamogeton pusillus (14%), Potamogeton praelongus (14%), Najas flexilis (14%), Ceratophyllum demersum (11%), Utricularia vulgaris (11%), Potamogeton amplifolius (8%), and Potamogeton richardsonii (5%).

 Native species results were generally comparable to those reported in prior surveys with a few exceptions.
-A common native species, Ceratophyllum demersum, was dominant in Lake Iroquois in 2017 but was observed at lower frequency of occurrence in 2019, 2021 and 2022.
+A common native species, Ceratophyllum demersum, was dominant in Lake Iroquois in 2017 but was observed at lower frequency of occurrence in 2019 through 2023.
 Pondweed species (Potamogeton amplifolius, P. foliosus and P. zosteriformis) were generally more abundant in September post-treatment surveys, particularly Broad-leaf Pondweed (Potamogeton amplifolius).
 Slight declines in the frequency of occurrence of the majority of native species were observed (19 of 23 species) between 2017 and 2019.
-The majority of these species increased in frequency of occurrence in both 2021 and 2022 surveys.
+The majority of these species increased in frequency of occurrence in 2021 through 2023 surveys.
 Declines in most native species are observed as a result of invasion and canopy formation by Eurasian watermilfoil, with recovery generally fairly rapid after removal of the canopy.

-Seventy-six percent of whole lake sampling points were vegetated by at least one native plant species (Figure 3), 97% of survey points with depths less than 5 m (Figure 4) and 100% of survey points with depths less than 2 meters depth yielded native aquatic plants in Fall of 2022.
-These results are comparable to 2021, when 75% of whole lake sampling points were vegetated by at least one native plant species, 94% of survey points with depths less than 5 m and 100% of survey points with depths less than 2 meters depth yielded native aquatic plants.
-In 2019, forty-five percent of whole lake sampling points were vegetated by at least one native plant species, 91% of survey points with depths less than 5 m and 97% of survey points with whole lake sampling points were vegetated by at least one native plant species.
-Eurasian watermilfoil was present in 1% of survey points in the Fall of 2022.
+Seventy-five percent of whole lake sampling points were vegetated by at least one native plant species (Figure 3), 98% of survey points with depths less than 5 m (Figure 4) and 98% of survey points with depths less than 2 meters depth yielded native aquatic plants in Fall of 2023.
+These results are comparable to 2022, when 76% of whole lake sampling points were vegetated by at least one native plant species, 97% of survey points with depths less than 5 m and 100% of survey points with depths less than 2 meters depth yielded native aquatic plants.
+In 2021, seventy-five percent of whole lake sampling points were vegetated by at least one native plant species, 94% of survey points with depths less than 5 m and 100% of survey points with depths less than 2 meters depth were vegetated by at least one native plant species.
+In 2019, forty-five percent of whole lake sampling points were vegetated by at least one native plant species, 91% of survey points with depths less than 5 m and 97% of survey points with whole lake sampling points were vegetated by at least one native plant species, 91% of survey points with depths less than 5 m and 97% of survey points with whole lake sampling points were vegetated by at least one native plant species, 91% of survey points in the Fall of 2023 and 1% of survey points in the Fall of 2022.
 Absent in 2021, Eurasian watermilfoil was present in 43% of whole lake survey points, and 86% of survey points less than 5 m water depth in 2019, representing the littoral zone or zone of aquatic plant growth.
 For survey points within the littoral zone, water depth less than 5 m, results similar to whole lake surveys are reported.
 The expected relationship of greater frequency of occurrence of aquatic plants with shallower water depth is consistent with that reported by other regional studies.
 Littoral zone frequency of occurrence values for both survey years were dominated by native species and similar to nearby lakes (Getsinger et al. 2002).